-Through fundraising events, collaboration with local partners and funders the Young Barnet Foundation hopes to increase the amount of funding available under the Space2Grow fund to enhance its voluntary community sector delivery across the borough.
-YBF is looking forward to upcoming fundraising events including a team of five runners at the North London Half Marathon, a netball tournament and lots more.
+Through fundraising events, collaboration with local partners and funders, Young Barnet Foundation hopes to increase the amount of funding available under the Space2Grow fund to enhance its voluntary community sector delivery across the borough.

-Most recently the YBF worked in partnership with Barnet Council to improve and authorise spending for Sportivate funding worth £15,000 to its members.
-Delivery of successful projects will be taking place throughout March and April 2017.
+Most recently YBF worked in partnership with Barnet Council to improve and authorise spending for Sportivate funding worth £15,000 to its members.
+Delivery of successful projects took place throughout March and April 2017.

 Phone: 020 3621 6090

 Address: Young Barnet Foundation, 102 Watling Avenue, Burnt Oak, Edgware, HA8 0LN